nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/captura7.png">
 </p>

-Going back to the repository that I downloaded earlier, before we saw that there was the ***.git*** folder, what I have done is first look at the logs of the commits that have been made in that repository and we can see the user who has made the commits and his email.
+Going back to the repository that i downloaded earlier, before we saw that there was the ***.git*** folder, what i have done is first look at the logs of the commits that have been made in that repository and we can see the user who has made the commits and his email, and we can see that there is a commit that says ***removed .env for security reasons*** let's see what changes were made in that commit.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura12.png">
 </p>

-And with the command ***git diff*** I wanted to see what changes there were in this repository to see if there is something that might interest me, and we see that there is a ***secret token***, hmm interesting i can now imagine how to use this token that was deleted from the code.
+And with the command ***git diff*** we can see that there is a ***secret token***, hmm interesting i can now imagine how to use this token that was deleted from that code.

 <p align = "center">
 <img src = "/assets/images/img-secret/captura13.png">